Discrete quantitative nodal theorem: Introduction

-In the theory of Riemann manifolds, two basic theorems connect the geometry of the manifold to the spectrum of the Laplace operator on the manifold: Courant's Nodal Theorem and Cheeger's Inequality.
+In the theory of Riemannian manifolds, two basic theorems connect the geometry of the manifold to the spectrum of the Laplace operator on the manifold: Courant's Nodal Theorem and Cheeger's Inequality.
 Both of these have analogues in graph theory.
-Analogues of Cheeger's Inequality for graphs have been proved by Alon and Milman \cite{AlMi}, Alon \cite{Al}, Dodziuk and Kendall \cite{DoKe}, Jerrum and Sinclair \cite{JeSi} and others.
-Analogues of the Nodal Theorem have been proved by van der Holst \cite{HvH} and van der Holst, Lov\'asz and Schrijver \cite{HLS}, and generalized by Colin de Verdi\`ere \cite{CdVbook}.
-In this note we prove a result that can be thought of as a common generalization of the Nodal Theorem and (one direction of) Cheeger's Inequality for graphs.